 How did this all happen?
 It took a pottery village - or perhaps we created one.

-We have only one full time person - me - and the rest of the work (which is most of it) is done by our teachers, our resident artists and our work/study colleagues who have given and given to make District Clay a success.
+We have only a few full-time staff, and the rest of the work is done by our Teachers and our Studio Techs who have given and given to make District Clay a success.

 For me, that is the humbling lesson - that people really want to give and they want to create - and I think that is the main reason that District Clay has become a success.